donmor/TiddloidLite/Readme.md

 3. Disclose source under
 4. Same license.

-This app is made possible by these open source projects:
+This app is made possible with the help of these open source projects:
 * Json - https://json.org/ ,
 * Jsoup - https://jsoup.org/ ,